PiSupply/JustBoom/README.md

 Rotary +          -> 3V3 (pin 1)
 Rotary GND        -> GND (pin 14)
 ```
 You can find the [assembly steps for the standard rotary encoder](https://www.justboom.co/tutorials/add-rotary-encoder-justboom-boards/) on our website.
-You can find the [standard rotary encoder](https://www.pi-supply.com/product/rotary-encoder-push-switch/)on our site.
+You can find the [standard rotary encoder](https://www.pi-supply.com/product/rotary-encoder-push-switch/) on our site.

 If you are planning on installing the rotary encoder on the [JustBoom DAC HAT check the FAQ](https://www.justboom.co/faqs/#FAQ-6) on the website for additional details.